PrintersForAnts/MetalBoop/README.md

 ## 5. Assembly

-_As assembly manuals are not complete yet, we are providing instructions on the go as needed._
+_Please, contact us if assembly manuals are unclear, so we can improve them.
+Thank you!_

 ![MetalBoopNames](./imgs/assembly/part_names.jpeg)